rdpanek/k6/README.md

 # How to get
-- `docker pull loadimpact/k6`
+- `docker pull loadimpact/k6` or for OSX
 - `brew install k6`

 # How To Run
+- `k6 run baseline.js ` or
-`docker run --name k6 -i --rm loadimpact/k6 run - < testCases/k6io.js --vus 10 --duration 30s`
+- `docker run --name k6 -i --rm -v $(pwd):/home/k6/ loadimpact/k6:0.31.1 run baseline.js --no-usage-report`

+# How to run with clone public git repository with tests

 # How To Run with ENV
 `docker run --name k6 -i --rm -e SERVER=192.168.1.176 -e PORT=9200 rdpanek/k6:0.26.2 run - < elasticsearch/elasticsearch.js`